-The Athabasca University Library has curated a list of anti-racism resources from our library and those that are publicly available.
-These resources range from books on white privilege and systemic racism, to guides on protest safety, to talking to children about racism.
+The Athabasca University Library has curated a list of anti-racism resources from our library and other public sources.
+These resources range from books on white privilege and systemic racism, to guides on protest safety to talking to children about racism.

-AU Library aims to add resources as they become available that will be beneficial to anyone looking to educate themselves or learn more about the Black Lives Matter movement.
-Please contact the library if you have any suggestions or requests for this page.
+The library add resources that can help anyone looking to educate themselves about anti-racism or the Black Lives Matter movement.
+Please contact the library if you have any suggestions for this page.

 What you can do